open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 `> curl https://bootstrap.pypa.io/ez_setup.py -o - | python`

+If the above command does not seem to work, you can also install setuptools by using the Python package manager called pip by doing the following command:

+`> pip install setuptools`

+Installing a package may need elevated privileges, so if you are receiving a permission denied error, it is likely you may need to use sudo and then type in the password to get sudo privileges.
+The command will look like this:

+`> sudo pip install setuptools`

 #### Windows
 There are two possible methods for installing python, method 1 requires you to install python and other prerequisites.
 Method 2 is a standalone .exe file.